-Persons with disabilities can often experience threats to health and well-being that can be overlooked by the general public; for instance, finding appropriate home accommodations or adequate healthcare.
-As individuals become part of the older adult segment of the population, many report some sort of disability, and in SCC, just over 140,000 individuals have some type of those with one or more disabilities, nearly 70,200 are 65 years or older.
-In fact, approximately
+Persons with disabilities can often experience threats to health and wellbeing overlooked by the general public, for instance, finding appropriate home accommodations or adequate healthcare.
+As individuals become part of the older adult segment of the population, many report some sort of disability, and in SCC, just over 140,000 individuals have some type of disability.
+Of those with one or more disabilities, nearly 70,200 are 65 years or older.149 In fact, approximately 34% of older adults in SCC report having a disability.150 Furthermore, adults aged 75 or older report having one or more types of disabilities (see Figure 3).